-\end{enumerate} In the above, $\beta$ is the hyperparameter.
-To verify that the algorithm works as intended, consider two cases: (1) when the current sample $w^{(k)}$ has lower cost compared to the proposed sample $v^{(k)}$, i.e., $\Phi(u^{(k)}) < \Phi(v^{(k)})$.
-In this case, $\exp(a) < 1$, and therefore the proposed sample $v^{(k)}$ may be accepted or rejected depending on the draw $b$.
-(2) when the proposal has a lower cost compared to the current sample, $a > 0$ and $\exp(a) > 1$, the proposed sample will be accepted regardless of the draw $b$.
+\end{enumerate} \end{algobox} In the above algorithm, $\beta_{pCN}$ is the proposal hyperparameter.
+To verify that the acceptance rule behaves as intended, consider two cases.
+First, if the proposed sample $v^{(k)}$ has higher cost than the current sample $w^{(k)}$ (i.e., $\Phi(v^{(k)}) > \Phi(w^{(k)})$), then $a<0$ and $\exp(a)<1$, so the proposed sample may be accepted or rejected depending on the draw $b$.
+Second, if the proposed sample has lower cost than the current sample, then $a>0$ and $\exp(a)>1$, so the proposed sample is accepted regardless of $b$.

-In \cref{lst:mcmc}, the implementation of MCMC based on the pCN method is shown.
-The core implementation of the pCN method is in functions \lstinline{proposal} and \lstinline{sample}.
-The listing also shows the application of surrogate models in computing the forward solution in the \lstinline{solveFwd} function.
+\Cref{lst:mcmc} shows the MCMC implementation based on the pCN method.
+Functions \lstinline{proposal} and \lstinline{sample} contain the core pCN implementation.
+The listing also shows how surrogate models are used to compute the forward solution in the \lstinline{solveFwd} function.